GOYA

 A Review

-The first impression from seeing such a variety of Goya paintings gathered in one place is the enormity of many of these famous works.
-They fill whole walls and spill over into peripheral sight.
-Seeing (for example) The Grape Harvest in a book or catalog gives no projection of the largeness of it, the whole dominating physical size.
+The first impression of seeing such a variety of Goya paintings gathered in one place is the sheer enormity of many of these famous works.
+They fill entire walls and spill into your peripheral vision.
+Viewing The Grape Harvest for example, in a book or catalog offers no sense of its scale — none of the dominating physical presence it commands in person.

 -Erik Weems, November 2002